smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Block SdlRouterService by vehicle type/index.md

 # Block SdlRouterService by vehicle type
-The Android library can prevent apps from starting their SdlRouterService based on if they support the vehicle type if the connection is over Bluetooth.
+The Android library can prevent apps from starting their `SdlRouterService` based on if they support the vehicle type if the connection is over Bluetooth.

 !!!
 NOTE
-If older apps are installed that do not utilize `SdlDeviceListener`, on the first connection to the vehicle an OEM app may host the `SdlRouterService` but on subsequent connections it may pass it off to another app.
+If older apps are installed that use a version less then SDL Android 4.12.0, on the first connection to the vehicle an OEM app may host the `SdlRouterService` but on subsequent connections it may pass it off to another app.
 !!!

 !!!
 NOTE